 Nowadays, Steve continues to be the face of Serafino and enjoys hosting local, national and international guests at Serafino Restaurant, and still loves checking the vines, tasting wines and lending a hand inside the winery.
 He is an active member in South Australia’s Italian community, and loves playing golf.

-Surrounded by vines, ancient gum trees and picturesque ground overlooking our magnificent lake, Serafino this is the place to relax stay indulge and experience the Italian hospitality.
+Surrounded by vines, ancient gum trees and picturesque grounds overlooking our magnificent lake, Serafino is the place to relax, stay, indulge and experience the Italian hospitality.

-Our Jimmy Watson Trophy winning winemaker Charles Whish joined Serafino in 2008, after working in revered regions across the USA, France, Italy and Australia.
-Charles introduced a new direction for Serafino, turning our attention to some exciting Italian-style wines such as Lagrein, Vermentino, Fiano, Sangiovese, Pinot Grigio, Moscato and Primitivo plus the Spanish variety Tempranillo, as well as classic McLaren Vale varieties.
+Our Jimmy Watson Trophy winning winemaker Charles Whish joined Serafino in 2008.
+After working in revered regions across the USA, France, Italy and Australia.
+Charles, introduced a new direction for Serafino, turning our attention to some exciting Italian-style wines such as Lagrein, Vermentino, Fiano, Sangiovese, Pinot Grigio, Moscato and Primitivo in conjunction with the Spanish variety Tempranillo, and the classic McLaren Vale varieties.